 Our membership requirements are simply to be female and to donate $1,250 each year.
 If you choose, you can then participate in the grant selection process.
 Our members review grant applications, go out and ask questions, visit groups and see how our dollars will make a difference.
 Then, once a year, we award grants to those applicants we think will have the most positive impact on the lives of people throughout the greater Austin area.

 To pay now, print and complete the membership form, attach your check and mail it to the address shown on the form.
-If you prefer to pay by credit card, submit your payment through our online donation page or by clicking the Join Impact Austin Today button to the right.
+If you prefer to pay by credit card, submit your payment through this online donation page or by clicking the Join or Renew Now button to the right.

-To submit a Count Me In commitment with deferred payment to be completed on or before December 31st for your annual membership contribution of $1,250, as a new or returning member, sign up here or click on the “Count Me In” button to the right.
+To submit interest in joining Impact Austin, as a new or returning member, sign up here or click on the “I'm interested” button to the right.

 Are you committed to Impact Austin for the long haul?
 Then become a Sustaining Member!
 Sustaining Members will commit to being a member of Impact Austin for three years and to paying their annual membership contribution of $1,250 on or before December 31st of each year.
 Submit your three-year commitment or click on the Sustaining Member button to the right.

 We want to make an extraordinary impact.
 By funding a large grant, we can make a significant impact in a selected area.
 In addition, when a nonprofit receives a large sum from several different grants (e.g., 10 grants totaling $100,000), the nonprofit incurs the burden of reporting to multiple organizations and related administrative costs for each of those grants.
 By giving one large grant, we can have more impact and keep costs low for the grant recipient.

 Yes, contributions are tax deductible.
 Impact Austin is a non-profit organization exempt from federal taxes under U.S. Internal Revenue Code Section 501(c)(3).